-Dillard's intends to take the following additional steps in respect of 2019, either directly or through the Service Provider, to mitigate the risk that the necessary 3TG in its in-scope products benefit armed groups:
+Dillard's intends to take the following additional steps in respect of 2021, either directly or through the Service Provider, to mitigate the risk that the necessary 3TG in its in-scope products benefit armed groups:

-- Encourage suppliers to adopt their own 3TG sourcing policies, and review selected highrisk suppliers' policies for conformance with our policy, including to confirm that supplier policies do not ban the sourcing of 3TG from the DRC region. - 2.
-Encourage Suppliers that provided company level information for 2018 to provide product level information for 2019 through ongoing outreach with these Suppliers. - 3.
-Engage with Suppliers that provided incomplete responses for 2018 to help ensure that they provide requested information for 2019. - 4.
-Encourage the continuing development and progress of traceability measures of Suppliers that indicated for 2018 that the source of 3TG was unknown or undeterminable. - 5.
-Communicate to new potentially in-scope suppliers our sourcing expectations, including through the dissemination of the Conflict Minerals Policy to them.
+- 1. Continue to encourage suppliers to adopt their own 3TG sourcing policies. - 2.
+Encourage Suppliers that provided company level information for 2020 to provide product level information for 2021 through ongoing outreach with these Suppliers. - 3.
+Engage with Suppliers that provided incomplete responses for 2020 to help ensure that they provide requested information for 2021. - 4.
+Encourage the continuing development and progress of traceability measures of Suppliers that indicated for 2020 that the source of 3TG was unknown or undeterminable.

+5. Communicate to new potentially in-scope suppliers our sourcing expectations, including through the dissemination of the Conflict Minerals Policy to them.
 In addition, as new inscope suppliers are added, work with these suppliers to ensure that they understand the requirements of the Conflict Minerals Policy, the Conflict Minerals Rule and the OECD Guidance.

-All of the foregoing steps are in addition to the steps that we took in respect of 2018, which we intend to continue to take in respect of 2019 to the extent applicable.
+All of the foregoing steps are in addition to the other steps that we took in respect of 2020, which we intend to continue to take in respect of 2021 to the extent applicable.